 Peel Castle is a castle that stands on a small tidal island off the seaside town of Peel, which is part of the Parish of German of the self-governing Crown dependency in the Irish Sea, the Isle of Man.

-The first settlers in the area were actually the Vikings, who built their fortifications of wood, however, there were some other Celtic monastic buildings.
-In the past, this impressive fortress was a royal residence, center of government and military stronghold, and with its prominent round tower and the battlements it was one well guarded and impressive architectural work.
+The first settlers in the area were actually the Vikings, who built their fortifications of wood; however, there were some other Celtic monastic buildings.
+In the past, this impressive fortress was a royal residence, center of government, and military stronghold, and with its prominent round tower and the battlements, it was a well-guarded and impressive architectural work.

-Still, it was needed some 200 years to complete it, and it is 10 meters (34 feet) long, 5 meters (16 feet) wide and 3 meters (10 feet) high.
-Most of the time Peel Castle is confused with Piel Castle in the northern part of the UK, however, it is believed that Peel Castle is the first place on the isles where Christianity was brought around 1226 by Saint Patrick.
+Still, it took some 200 years to complete it, and it is 10 meters (34 feet) long, 5 meters (16 feet) wide, and 3 meters (10 feet) high.
+Most of the time, Peel Castle is confused with Piel Castle in the northern part of the UK; however, it is believed that Peel Castle is the first place on the Isles where Christianity was brought around 1226 by Saint Patrick.

 Being one of the most impressive historic remnants of the Isle of Man, the Peel Castle is covered in a thick blanket of grass, which is at its best during the warm months, when it is spring and summer, and with the walkways which are giving an extraordinary panoramic views of the ground and the surroundings, the tiny islet is sometimes considered to be the peak of those who visit Isle of Man.